Awwww yeah, it’s music theory time, my friends! Now, remember, before you freak out: it’s not rocket science!

 4-Once the student finishes the assignment, they are given their percentage correct and the time it took to complete the assignment.

 They then have the option to “View Report”–clicking on this button takes you to a “report” with the different statistics relating to the assignment.

 5-At the top of this page there is a field where the student can “sign” the report.
 They type in their name and submit, which then gives them a link to copy.
-That link is what the student then sends to you, the teacher, allowing you to see their score on the assignment.
+That link is what the student sends to you, which allows you to see their results on the exercise.

-Again, if you have an LMS that students can use to submit assignments, it might just be easiest for the student to take a screenshot of their score report and then submit the photo for the assignment.
-But for those teachers that don’t have that type of system at their disposal, this is a way that allows you to use the system for assignments, even if it is a bit complicated.
-Still very much worth it!
+Again, if you have an LMS that students can use to submit assignments, it’s easy for them to submit the URL link provided by musictheory.net.
+But for those teachers that don’t have that type of system at their disposal, students could email you the link, or even take a screenshot of their results on the exercise.

 Even if you don’t use musictheory.net for the assignments–the lessons are still a great way to cover music theory topics with your students online.
 And if you are a teacher that is having to do “voluntary” learning activities with choice boards, etc., this would be a great opportunity to include some music theory activities for your students!

 If you have any questions about musictheory.net, or if you have other ways that you are covering music theory topics online with your singers, send me an email at: